Eutychius of Constantinople: Early life

 Eutychius' career is well documented: a full biography, composed by his chaplain Eustathius of Constantinople, was preserved intact.
 Eutychius was born at Theium in Phrygia.
 His father, Alexander, was a general under the famous Byzantine commander Belisarius.
 Eutychius became a monk at Amasea at the age of 30.
-As an archimandrite at Constantinople, Eutychius was well respected by Menas, the Patriarch of Constantinople.
-Eventually, on the day Menas died, Eutychius was nominated by Justinian the Great as Patriarch.
+As an archimandrite at Constantinople, Eutychius was well respected by Menas of Constantinople, the Patriarch of Constantinople.
+Eventually, on the day Menas died, Eutychius was nominated by Emperor Justinian I as Patriarch.

 First patriarchate

 Pope Vigilius was in Constantinople when Eutychius became patriarch.
 Eutychius sent him the usual announcement of his own appointment and a completely orthodox profession of the then-united Church.
 At the same time, the Pope urged him to summon and preside over the Church Council summoned to deal with the Three-Chapter Controversy.
 Vigilius first gave, and then withdrew, his consent to the Council.
-In spite of the Pope's refusal, the council met on 5 May 553 at Constantinople, and Eutychius shared the first place in the assembly with Apollinarius of Alexandria and Domninus of Antioch (called "Domnus III", see List of Greek Orthodox Patriarchs of Antioch).
+In spite of the Pope's refusal, the council met on 5 May 553 at Constantinople, and Eutychius shared the first place in the assembly with Patriarch Apollinarius of Alexandria and Domnus of Antioch (called "Domnus III", see List of Greek Orthodox Patriarchs of Antioch).
 At the second session, the pope excused himself again on the grounds of ill health.
-The subscription of Eutychius to the Acts of this synod, which was later recognized as the Fifth General Council and which concluded on 2 June 553, is a summary of the decrees against the Three Chapters.
+The subscription of Eutychius to the Acts of this synod, which was later recognized as the Second Council of Constantinople and which concluded on 2 June 553, is a summary of the decrees against the Three Chapters.

 Eutychius had, so far, stood by the Emperor throughout.
-He composed the decree of the Council against The Chapters.
+He composed the decree of the Council against The Three Chapters.
 In 562, he consecrated the new church of Hagia Sophia.
-However, Eutychius came into violent collision with Justinian in 564, when the Emperor adopted the tenets of the Aphthartodocetae, a sect of Non-Chalcedonians who believed that Christ's body on earth was incorruptible ('aphthorá) and subject to no pain.
+However, Eutychius came into violent collision with Justinian I in 564, when the Emperor adopted the tenets of the Aphthartodocetae, a sect of Non-Chalcedonians who believed that Christ's body on earth was incorruptible ('aphthorá) and subject to no pain.

 Eutychius, in a long address, argued the incompatibility of the Aphthartodocetic beliefs with Scripture.
-Emperor Justinian insisted that he subscribe to it anyway.
-When Eutychius refused to compromise, Justinian ordered his arrest.
+Emperor Justinian I insisted that he subscribe to it anyway.
+When Eutychius refused to compromise, Justinian I ordered his arrest.
 On 22 January 565, Eutychius was celebrating the feast day of Saint Timothy in the church adjoining the Hormisdas Palace when soldiers broke into the patriarchal residence, entered the church, and carried him away.